aadya940/Remeber/README.md

 ### Ideal For
 - Professionals: Perfect for those in sales, networking, or business development who need to remember key details about clients and contacts.
 - Social Butterflies: Stay connected with a large social circle by keeping track of your conversations.
-- Anyone Who Cares About Building Strong Relationships: Whether it’s with colleagues, friends, or family, Remember Your People helps you be more thoughtful in your interactions.
+- Anyone Who Cares About Building Strong Relationships: Whether it’s with colleagues, friends, or family, **Remember** helps you be more thoughtful in your interactions.